CV-Lehigh/Bias_IMD/README.md

 Manipulation Size graphs --

 &emsp; 1.
-Navigate to the 'Exploring_bias_in_IMD/analysis_scipts/' folder &emsp; 2.
+Navigate to the 'Exploring_bias_in_IMD/analysis_scipts/' folder

+&emsp; 2.
 Run ```python find lengths.py```

 &emsp; 3.
-Place length of desired dataset partitions in group1-5 in boxplot.py file &emsp; 4.
+Place length of partitions of desired dataset in variables g1-5 in boxplot.py file and change name of value in

+&emsp; 4.
 Run ```python boxplot.py```